intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_lt_official/README.md

 [tensorflow/models](https://github.com/tensorflow/models.git) repo
 (from step 1).

-Transformer LT official can run for latency or throughput.
+Transformer LT official can run for online or batch inference.
 Use one of the following examples below, depending on your use case.

-For latency (using `--socket-id 0` and `--batch-size 1`):
+For online inference (using `--socket-id 0` and `--batch-size 1`):

 ```
 python launch_benchmark.py \